DanielFlockhart/Molecular-Generation/README.md

 - [PubChem](https://pubchem.ncbi.nlm.nih.gov/) - Data source for drug SMILES and names
 - [RDKit](https://www.rdkit.org/) - Converting SMILEs to 2D Structures
-- [LiverpoolUniversity](https://www.nature.com/articles/s41597-022-01142-7) - Organic materials repurposing, a data set for theoretical predictions of new applications for existing compounds
+- [LiverpoolUniversity](https://www.nature.com/articles/s41597-022-01142-7) - Dataset for theoretical predictions of new applications for existing compounds

 Thank you for using the Molecular Generation project!
 We hope it proves to be useful for your chemical analysis and research.

-To Do
+## To Do

-Admin/Documentation
+1. Admin/Documentation
    - Finish Readme and write up proper documentation

-Preprocessing
+2. Preprocessing
    - Colour
    - Rotation and Transformation optimisation
    - Simplification
+   - Fix error where program just dies

-ML
+3. ML
    - Get VAE working
    - Get GAN working

-Postprocessing
+4. Postprocessing
    - Image to Smile

-Deployment
+5. Deployment
    - Get program generating new Images

-Evaluation
+6. Evaluation
    - Evaluate if it is valid molecule
    - Docking?

-General Programming
+7. General Programming
    - Comment Code
    - Remove any try/excepts and work out why errors are there
       - Doesn't generate smiles with incorrect amount of bonds to an atom
       - Doesn't generate smiles with smile name that can't be a file type
    - Reshuffle File System
+   - Remove Debugging Messages
+   - Fix Valence Issue
+   - Make Flow Chart